Tristan Davis

-Tristan Dion Davis (born May 5, 1986) is a retired American football running back.
+Tristan Dion Davis (born May 5, 1986) is an American former football running back.
 He played college football at Auburn University, before being signed by the Detroit Lions as an undrafted free agent in 2009.

 Davis was also a member of the Miami Dolphins, New Orleans Saints, Pittsburgh Steelers, and Minnesota Vikings and Washington Redskins.
-He retired from football on July 30, 2013 without playing a single regular season game in his entire career.
+He retired from football on July 30, 2013, without playing a single regular season game in his entire career.

-Early years
+Early life

 Davis was born in Atlanta, Georgia, and attended Tri-Cities High School, in East Point, Georgia, where he was a standout athlete for the Tri-Cities Bulldogs baseball, football and track teams, earning All-America honors in baseball and track.

 College career

 Davis led the SEC in Kickoff Return Yards Per Return in 2006 (27.0 yards per return average) and 2008 (27.4), and also led the SEC & NCAA (along with four others) with two Kickoff Return Touchdowns in 2008.